Get Help From Silver Ridge

 Who Is Included in the Term “Family”?

-These people can become a person’s “elected” family.
-People who could participate in family therapy sessions include those who play one or more of the following roles in a person’s life:
+Participants in family therapy sessions may include anyone who fulfills one or more of the following roles: